TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

     When using `--fail-soft`, the final state of skipped files in the restoration directory depends on the error type:

-    - Missing file (`missing`/`missing_file`): blob/chunk file does not exist and cannot be written; the file will be absent at the destination path
+    - Missing file (`missing`/`missing_file`): direct blob file or pack file does not exist and cannot be read; the restored file will be absent at the destination path
     - Corrupted file (`corrupted`): an exception occurs during decompression; the destination file may exist in a truncated/partially written state
     - Hash mismatch (`mismatched`): the file is fully written but the content comes from corrupted data, so the content is incorrect

-    Additionally, since PB clears the restoration target directory at the start, the pre-restoration content of any failed file has already been deleted and cannot be automatically recovered.
-Manual restoration to a pre-restoration backup is required if one was created
+    Additionally, since PB clears the restoration target directory at the start, the pre-restoration content of any failed file has already been deleted and cannot be automatically recovered; manual restoration to a pre-restoration backup is required if one was created

 ### Skip Hash Verification (`--no-verify`)